-There’s a bit of a burning smell when I’m dry frying my gluten free pizza base.
+There’s a bit of a burning smell when I’m dry frying my gluten free garlic bread pizza.

 As we’ve just rolled out the pizza base on a floured surface, when we transfer the rolled out dough to the frying pan, you can easily transfer dusty bits of flour with it.